alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 You will learn things.
 You will get better.
 It'll just happen.
 It's part of the magic of the human brain.

-This is a very specific anecdote, but I play a platforming game called Dustforce.
+This is a very specific anecdote, but I play a platforming game called *Dustforce*.
 There's one very hard level in the game which has a part called the Tera section.
-It's almost exactly in the middle of the level, has a 2 frame window in a 60 FPS game, and is easily the most difficult part of the level.
+It's almost exactly in the middle of the level, and is easily the most difficult part.

 I complained about this in the Discord and was told that yes, it's awful, but was then directed to "100 Teras", a custom map that's just 100 copies of the Tera section with a checkpoint between each one.